How Groupon Works and How It Impacts Small Businesses

 Groupon is a solid advertising platform, has a good reputation among consumers, and is easy for business owners to start using.
 In the short term, Groupon (and similar sites) can be a powerful and effective way to generate new leads for your business.

-However, you should probably not rely solely on Groupon to grow your business.
+Time will tell what Groupon's marketplace model will mean for merchants.
+Regardless, you should probably not rely solely on Groupon to grow your business.
+Nor should you rely on it to save your business if you're facing serious troubles.
 If you are going to use Groupon, make sure you do some careful planning to ensure that you don't end up losing more money than you earn.